bigfanjs/modal/README.md

-use [bigfan modal](bigfanjs.github.io/modal-docs/) to put all your modals in one place and prevent polluting the DOM with excessive nodes.
+use [bigfan modal](bigfanjs.github.io/modal-docs/) and put all your modals in one place and prevent polluting the DOM with excessive nodes.

 ## Installation